-Campus Living Office Hours - Regular housing office hours are Monday through Thursday, 9:00 a.m. to 6:00 p.m., and Friday, 9:00 a.m. to 5:00 p.m.
+Campus Living Office Hours - Regular housing office hours are Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Business hours may vary during the course of the year due to holidays or variations in the University calendar.
 When the office is not open, students may call the Resident Assistant's on-call cell phone (281-948-8837) for emergencies.

-Repairs - Maintenance requests should be reported to the offices located in each living area gency call box is available for emergencies.
+Repairs - Maintenance requests should be reported to the offices located in each living area.

+Pool and Spa - Please follow posted hours of operation.
+A lifeguard is not on duty, but an emergency call box is available for emergencies.
 Additional rules are posted in this area.
 Running, irresponsible behavior, loud noise, and public displays of affection are not allowed.
 Glass containers are not permitted.
 Modest commercial swim wear must be worn at all times.
 Residents and guests are expected to use decorum and exhibit appropriate public behavior at all times.